 - Data is populated in your LOS

-Of course, a solution is not as simple as scan and convert, but as a platform, or more appropriately as a service call from the LOS, to the user it should appear to be a one button solution.
-This is the philosophy that Ocrolus has taken in building income and asset verification solutions.
+Of course, a solution is not as simple as scan and convert, but as a platform, or more appropriately as a service call from the LOS, to the user it should appear to be a one-button solution.
+This is the philosophy that Ocrolus has taken in building asset and income verification solutions.
 It centers on several fundamentals:

 - Develop a deep understanding of the critical document types required for loan underwriting.

-- Use the latest machine learning and AI technology to classify documents and extract relevant data.
+- Use the latest machine learning and AI technology to classify documents and extract relevant data through document digitization solutions.

-- Incorporate data validation experts within the process to direct robotic processing for data extraction.
+- Incorporate data validation experts within the process to direct robotic processing for data capture and extraction.

 - Offer this service as an API call within existing core mortgage systems.